oxylabs/best-buy-price-tracker/README.md

     return results
 ```

-Having the prices updated for today, we can move on to saving our results back to the file we started from, thus finishing our process loop.
+Having the prices updated for the present, move on to saving the results back to the file you started from, thus finishing the process loop.

 ```python
 def save_results(results, filepath):